 But, as always, talk to your pediatric podiatrist before making any changes (because, you know, we all have one of those on speed dial).

-I KNOW WHAT YOU’RE GOING TO SAY: why not just let kids be barefoot?
 Welp, most childcare facilities have a rule against it, for one.
 Personally, for outside, I like to have a little extra layer between kiddo and random thorns, biting insects, jagged cracked acorns, and unexpected bits of glass and metal.
 But when we can, yes โ we go barefoot.
 (And diaper free, but that’s another discussion.)

-Minimalist shoes for babies, toddlers and kids: what to look for
+Minimalist shoes for babies, toddlers, and kids: what to look for

 What to look for when choosing shoes:

-- Flat, thin, flexible soles: the sole of a minimalist shoe shouldn’t be an inch thick.
+The rubber sole of a minimalist shoe shouldn’t be an inch thick.
 The thinnest, most flexible sole possible is ideal.
 Some shoes achieve this with simple leather soles (like my favorite from Bobux, listed below), others with rubber or synthetics.
-My favorite baby/toddler shoes have a leather sole, which protects from the basic outside dangers yet remains amazingly flexible.
-The top photo in this post is a pair of Bobux’s red leather Mary Janes.

 Yes, we need to use caution and possibly thicker soles when playing outside in giant thorn bushes or among poisonous snakes and rusty nails (also: don’t do those things), but for the most part, flat and flexible is the ticket.

-- Avoid a โpositive heel.โ To avoid stress on tiny feet, you want your little oneโs heel to be at the same level as their toes.
+To avoid stress on tiny feet, you want your little oneโs heel to be at the same level as their toes.
 (The term is โzero-drop.โ) In most shoes and boots, the sole of the heel is thicker than the sole at the toes.
 Not ideal, and I can’t for the life of me understand why this is the case.

-- Flat, wide toe box and a close (not tight) fit through the heel.
 Make sure little toes have plenty of space to spread out within the shoe without sacrificing a streamlined, close fit.
 (Internet search: โproprioceptionโ).
 The toes need plenty of room to move, but the shoe shouldn’t be so loose that the feet have to โgripโ them to hang on.

 On that note: No flip flops!
 Yes, they might be totally flat, but just observe how your foot has to move to keep them on at every step.
 It’s like a weird, unnatural โgrippingโ action that interferes with normal foot biomechanics.

-Minimalist shoes for babies, toddlers and kids: my personal favorites
+Minimalist shoes for babies, toddlers, and kids: my personal favorites

 Below you’ll see our (partial) stash of different options.
-Sadly, a few of the companies have gone out of business since we bought them for my first daughter; happily, since the first version of this post, a lot of new companies have started making minimalist shoes for babies, toddlers and kids.
+Sadly, a few of the companies have gone out of business since we bought them for my first daughter; happily, since the first version of this post, a lot of new companies have started making minimalist shoes for babies, toddlers, and kids.

 While I’ve tried tons of brands, my favorites are the ones below โ most of them are from Bobux USA, with a few boot options from other brands.